semierendonmez-commits/boljolin/README.md

 **6 cross-modulation paths:** A↔B, C↔D, A↔C, B↔D provide FM between oscillator pairs.

-**macro performance:** 4 assignable macros, each mapping up to 4 parameters with independent depth. params menu lets you pick which parameters each macro controls. on the PERFORM page, E2/E3 and K2+E2/K2+E3 give you instant access to 4 macro knobs during performance.
+**macro performance:** 4 assignable macros, each mapping up to 4 parameters with independent depth. params menu lets you pick which parameters each macro controls. on the PERFORM page, E2/E3 and K2 give you instant access to 4 macro knobs during performance.

 ## requirements

 - norns (shield, standard, or fates)
-- no additional libraries
 - grid optional (not yet implemented)

 ## install